nlf/precommit-hook/README.md

 Usage
 -----

+If you already have a `.git/hooks/pre-commit` file, this package will print a warning but will still install successfully.

 When you install this project, by default it will create sane `.jshintignore` and `.jshintrc` files for you if they do not already exist.
 That means it's safe to upgrade the hook after customizing these files, as they will never be overwritten.
 If you have your jshint configuration in your package.json, then the `.jshintrc` file will not be created ever.